rcaileff/career_ladders/README.md

 * individual_contributor - Principal Engineer Ladder
 * mangement - Manager Ladder

+There's also a ladder dedicated to our Agile Project Management practice:
+* agile_project_manager - Agile Project Manager Ladder

 # Structure
 Each position is meant to build on the position before it.
 So a Sr. Software Engineer II is expected to fulfill everything found in the Software Engineer I, II and Sr. Software Engineer I descriptions.